Introduction

 When a teacher authorizes Google Classroom integration, we request access to:

-• Grade passback (future) — we will write grade data back to Google Classroom on the teacher's behalf
+- Grade passback — we write grade data back to Google Classroom only at the teacher's explicit direction

 How We Use Google User Data